 Yesterday morning I preached at a church in east Texas, near Tyler, with a congregation of about 300 precious people.
 As I preached, that sweet, old thing that so often does, happened again.
 The glow came.
 I have seen it so very many times, but I never take it for granted.
 Every time it is brand new and wonderful.
-And every time it is confirming of Holy Spirit's presence in the sanctuary service.
+And every time it is confirming of the Holy Spirit's presence in the sanctuary service.

 And that impact is so very obvious from the perspective of the pulpit as God's Spirit moves through the crowd turning on the light of personal revelation.
 Until eventually, the room is aglow with the living, burning truth of God.

 That is when preaching becomes preaching.
 That is when "church" becomes a personal encounter with God.
 And that is when this surly world begins to lose its grip on their lives.

-And what a fulfilling thing to see that renewing life splash across the faces of the congregation in the form of new joy and excitement.
-Without doubt, mine is the greatest job in the world - bar none.
+And what a fulfilling thing to see that renewing life splash across the faces of the congregation in the form of new joy and excitement and awareness.
+Without doubt, mine is the greatest job on earth - bar none.